wooden spoon filled with spirulina on top pile of spirulina powder

 • Contains the vitamins riboflavin, thiamin, niacin, pantothenic acid, folate, and vitamins K, E, B6, C and A.

-• Contains Gamma Linolenic Acid (GLA), known for its anti-inflammatory properties.
+• Contains Gamma Linolenic Acid (GLA), a plant-based fatty acid studied by researchers.

 Spirulina Powder Nutritional Profile